 Image-guided endoscopic surgery is a newer procedure that may be recommended for severe forms of sinus obstruction.

-CT and infrared scans are used to help the surgeon identify anatomical structures and remove as little nasal tissue as possible.
-With this guidance, the surgeon can navigate the sinus passages and precisely remove tissue and other obstructions.
+CT and infrared scans are used to help the surgeon locate anatomical structures and remove as little nasal tissue as possible.
+Using this guidance, the surgeon can navigate the sinus passages and remove tissue and other obstructions with precision.

 This is a less common and more aggressive procedure, done when there is an abnormal growth within the sinus, and is aimed at finding a way for the sinus secretions to drain out.